 Virtual Reality Capabilities

-Whether or not you care whether or not your laptop is VR ready will really depend on whether you intend to take the plunge into virtual reality.
-Truly VR capable laptops tend to recquire powerful graphics Nvidia GeForce GTX or RTX cards.
-You can generally eyeball a VR capable laptop based off of the specs, but many have been certified to work with most of the popular headsets on the market.
+Whether or not you care if your laptop is VR ready will really depend on whether you intend to take the plunge into virtual reality gaming.
+Truly VR-capable laptops tend to require powerful Nvidia GeForce GTX or RTX graphics cards.
+You can generally eyeball a VR-capable laptop based on the specs, but many have been certified to work with the most popular headsets on the market.

 Frequently Asked Questions